Gazmaths/gazmaths.github.io/_pages/portfolio.md

 [![Streamlit App](https://img.shields.io/badge/Streamlit-Visit_App-red?logo=streamlit&logoColor=white)](https://gazal1app.streamlit.app/)

 ### Optimizing Landslide Susceptibility Models through Ensemble Classification Techniques
-The purpose of this study is to assess how well machine learning models perform on landslide susceptibility mapping.
+This study aims to assess how well machine learning models perform on landslide susceptibility mapping.
 For Polk County, Western North Carolina, seven distinct models were examined for landslide susceptibility modeling: Support Vector Machine (SVM), Logistic Regression (LR), Linear Discriminant Analysis (LDA), Random Forest (RF), and Extreme Gradient Boosting (XGBoost) and ensemble techniques (Stacking and Weighted Average).
-A dataset of 1215 historical landslide events and 1215 non-landslide sites, along with fourteen geographic data layers, is used to evaluate these models.
+A dataset of 1215 historical landslide events and 1215 non-landslide sites, and fourteen geographic data layers, is used to evaluate these models.
 Metrics including accuracy, F1-score, Kappa score, and AUC-ROC are used to assess these models' performance, with a focus on how non-landslide random sampling affects model outcomes.

 With an AUC-ROC of 91.8% for the buffer-based scenario and 99.4% for the slope threshold scenario, the weighted average ensemble of the five models yielded the best results.
 This demonstrates the effectiveness of machine learning in landslide susceptibility mapping, offering a strong instrument for pinpointing high-risk regions and guiding plans for disaster risk reduction.